vaibhavsagar/resume/README.md

 ### Agile Digital

-As a *Junior Software Developer* (April--September 2014), I developed applications using Agile processes with technologies including JavaScript (AngularJS+jQuery), Objective-C, and Scala (Play2).
+*Junior Software Developer* (April--September 2014): Developed a web application for finding affordable housing in Canberra using AngularJS and Bootstrap and the front end of a native iOS application for user generated films using Objective-C. Also contributed to other projects using Scala.

 ### CSIRO

-As a *Vacation Scholar* (November 2013--February 2014) and *Volunteer Fellow* (February--June 2014), I worked with Semantic Web technologies and RESTful web services.
+*Vacation Scholar* (November 2013--February 2014) and *Volunteer Fellow* (February--June 2014): Developed RESTful APIs for Semantic Web research using Flask, RDFLib, ZeroMQ, etc.

 ### ANU College of Engineering and Computer Science

-As a *Tutor* (February--June 2012 and 2014) for COMP1100 Introduction to Programming and Algorithms, I ran tutorials using Haskell to teach computer science concepts.
+*Tutor* (February--June 2012 and 2014) for COMP1100 Introduction to Programming and Algorithms: Ran tutorials using Haskell to teach computer science concepts with an emphasis on functional programming.

-As a *Student Ambassador* (March--November 2013), I represented the College for various recruitment events and activities and spoke to prospective students about living in Canberra and studying at the ANU.
-I also ran labs in Processing for high schoolers as an introduction to programming.
+*Student Ambassador* (March--November 2013): Represented the College for various recruitment events and activities and spoke to prospective students about living in Canberra and studying at the ANU.
+Ran labs in Processing for high schoolers as an introduction to programming.

 ### John XXIII College

-As an *IT Consultant* (2011), *IT Administrator* (2012), and *Senior IT Consultant* (2013), I performed maintenance of computers, networks, and printers at College and provided technical support to residents.
-I led the IT team and oversaw the transition to an external IT service provider when this became necessary.
+*IT Consultant* (2011), *IT Administrator* (2012), and *Senior IT Consultant* (2013): Performed maintenance of computers, networks, and printers at College and provided technical support to residents.
+Led the IT team.
+Eventually oversaw the transition to an external IT service provider.

 ### Deloitte & Touche Consulting India Private Limited

-As an *Intern* (December 2011--January 2012), I supported an IT audit team by working with documentation.
+*Intern* (December 2011--January 2012): Supported an IT audit team by working with documentation.

 Extracurriculars
 ----------------